nauam/Courses/docs/learning/tutorial/users.md

 :::tutorial
 :::

-Adding User accounts to QW Control can be done in many ways.
-QW Control Enterprise supports [Single Sign-On solutions](/administration/security/sso.md), [LDAP Authentication](/administration/security/authentication.html#ldap) and a variety of other options.
+Adding User accounts to Rundeck can be done in many ways.
+Rundeck Enterprise supports [Single Sign-On solutions](/administration/security/sso.md), [LDAP Authentication](/administration/security/authentication.html#ldap) and a variety of other options.

-The User Summary tab shows a list of users configured on the QW Control system.
+The User Summary tab shows a list of users configured on the Rundeck system.

-`admin` This is the default administration account included with all QW Control installations.
+`admin` This is the default administration account included with all Rundeck installations.
 `alice` and `betty` (and some of their friends) are configured by default with more restrictive rights. (the default password for all accounts is admin)

 Follow the Exercise below to add your own user: